MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

 Framework targeting includes the following features:

-- When you open a project that targets an earlier version of the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)], Visual Studio can automatically upgrade it or leave the target as-is.
+- When you open a project that targets an earlier version of the .NET Framework, Visual Studio can automatically upgrade it or leave the target as-is.

 - When you create a project, you can specify the version of the .NET Framework that you want to target.